 The Supervisory Board meets at least five times a year to discuss the issues under discussion and to pass the necessary resolutions, usually on the basis of reports submitted by the Executive Board and documents received in advance to prepare for the meeting.
 In 2020, the Board met seven times, including a constituent meeting.
 If necessary, the Supervisory Board convenes for additional or extraordinary meetings.
 The possibility of adopting resolutions by written circular is used relatively rarely and only in cases that are particularly urgent.
 Minutes of the meetings are prepared and distributed to all members of the Supervisory Board as well as to the Executive Board of the company (only insofar as it participated).
 Resolutions passed by circular letter are documented in the form of minutes of the adoption of the resolutions.

 In addition to the constant discussion of strategic issues, the Supervisory Board decides on the adoption of the annual financial statements and examines the planning for the next three years submitted to it by the Executive Board.
-In addition, the Supervisory Board deals with the analysis of the operational development of R. STAHL Group as well as with questions of risk management and compliance.
+In addition, the Supervisory Board deals with the analysis of the operational development of the R. STAHL Group as well as with questions of risk management and compliance.

 In personal meetings as well as through verbal or written statements, the Executive Board regularly informs the Chairman of the Supervisory Board about the development of the company and discusses current issues with him.
 Where necessary, the Chairman of the Supervisory Board reports on the topics discussed between the Executive Board and him at the meetings of the Board.